 The next morning, Jennifer comes to pick me up from Miyanoura even though she lives down in Anbo, which is around a 25 minutes drive from Miyanoura.
 The plan for the day is to drive around the island to make a full circle and cover the entire 160 kms, visit an ocean side shrine – Yahazu Daké Jinja, stop for short forest walks to get close to famous monkeys and deers of Yakushima (which as Jennifer points out are somehow all more easy going compared to their fellow species living elsewhere, but you do still need to give a respectful distance), check out a lighthouse on the way, get a soba lunch at a very beautiful village restaurant surrounded by greenery and called Matsutaké and visit some of the many beautiful waterfalls of Yakushima.

 Jennifer has been living in Japan for nearly fifteen years and is very fluent in Japanese.
 She has been a Yakushima resident for six years now and works as a licensed hiking guide with her services being available to both English and Japanese speakers.
 She has an extremely remarkable academical background earned in USA where she is originally from (it probably does not get any better than an academic background involving a physics and electrical engineering degree from MIT) but for me what is even more remarkable about her is her life choices.
 She is not afraid of saying goodbye to the places where she does not feel inspired in favor of unfamiliar but potentially more inspiring places.
 While some may consider me as a courageous person for leaving behind a legal career at a relatively young age of 37 in favor of travel writing, photography and to be honest most of the time just for traveling, I still think a lot of my life choices prioritize safety and certainty over everything else.
-I want to live in Japan or New Zealand for a certain period of time but I cannot talk myself into taking the leap unless I first find a job or a steady source of revenue.
+I want to live in Japan (edit – one year later: I actually live in Japan) or New Zealand for a certain period of time but I cannot talk myself into taking the leap unless I first find a job or a steady source of revenue.
 However, that is usually not how it works for people who are courageous enough to take the leap for a more fulfilling life.
 They are not as afraid of leaving behind uninspiring environments for a better place even if the initial conditions are not necessarily perfect.
 Jennifer is the first of many people I meet in Japan during this trip who are, while definitely having put in the necessary work for a remarkable academic background and a professional career, not afraid of change both in terms of location and the line of work they engage in to surround themselves with more inspiring things and people.

 Brave Villagers of Yakushima